Hardscratch Press

 "Each of the memoirs published since Hardscratch's

-in 1990 is handsome and meticulous in detail, illustrated with
+founding in 1990 is handsome and meticulous in detail, illustrated with

 carefully chosen photographs and hand-drawn maps. ...
 They ask